This information is provided for persons interested in obtaining a marriage license in Tallapoosa County.

 - The license is valid for marriages performed in any county in Alabama.'

 - Applicants divorced in Alabama less than 60 days before applying for a marriage license may not purchase a marriage license unless he/she is marrying his/her former spouse.
+They must provide a copy of their last divorce decree.

 Guidelines for Marriage Licenses for Persons 18 Years or Older